Mandarin Oriental Conservatorium, Amsterdam

 Between 2008 and 2011, the entire building has been transformed under the guidance of designer Piero Lissoni.
 He also created the glass-atrium, an architectural masterpiece.

 Known for his austere lines, demure fabrics and shades of grey with occasional bright accents, Lissoni is considered one of the most prominent and exciting contemporary Italian designers and architects.
 His clean designs are a hybrid of modernist and contemporary chic and contrast playfully with natural daylight throughout the building’s spaces.
-Furniture from leading Italian manufactures such as Living Divani, Kartell and Cassina sit prominently in all communal spaces while accent pieces such as vintage Asian rugs provide a sense of familiar comfort and cement the Conservatorium as one of the best designed hotels in Amsterdam.
+Furniture from leading Italian manufactures such as Living Divani, Kartell and Cassina sit prominently in all communal spaces while accent pieces such as vintage Asian rugs provide a sense of familiar comfort and cement the Mandarin Oriental Conservatorium, Amsterdam as one of the best designed hotels in Amsterdam.

 Main Strengths, Special Touch